 You will find a variety of cat food on the market covering wet cat food, dry cat food and raw varieties.
 It is beyond the scope of this article to address each one but it’s worth remembering that cats are obligate carnivores and do best when given food with a very high meat content percentage.
 It is also advisable to provide cat food at room temperature or even a little warmer.
 Cats over seven years of age are often considered 'senior' so select a senior cat food if your pet is seven or older.

 Keeping Your Cat Hydrated

-One advantage of wet food is it provides more moisture in your cat’s diet which is important for kidney health – a common issue with cats in later life.
+One advantage of wet cat food is it provides more moisture in your cat’s diet which is important for kidney health – a common issue with cats in later life.
 By adding a tablespoon or two of warm water to your cat’s wet food you can raise its temperature slightly and increase its moisture content at the same time.
-If you are planning to try a new brand of food, it’s best to gradually transition to the new composition by altering the ratio between old and new food over the course of a week or so.
+If you are planning to try a new brand of cat food, it’s best to gradually transition to the new composition by altering the ratio between old cat food and new cat food over the course of a week or so.
 Cat water fountains are also great at keeping your pet hydrated as cats tend to love drinking from running water.

 Get Your Cat Used To Grooming